Rush/node-screener/README.md

 Basic screens
 -------------

+* object - tree-like specification having the same object properties/keys as the object being screened
 * true - accept any object
 * 'number' - accept the number type
 * 'boolean' - accept the boolean type